aammd/Habitat_Filtering/MS/OrgSize.md

 ![img](../photos/design.png)

-Figure  1: Schematic of our experimental design.
+Figure  2: Schematic of our experimental design.
 We first sampled six bromeliads (two plants of each of the three species named here).
 We formed (solid arrows) homogeneous initial communities (MIX) by counting equal numbers of animals (macroinvertebrates) or by mixing water samples of equal volume from all plants (zooplankton and bacteria).
 We then returned (dashed arrows) these initial communities to the six bromeliads, and replaced the bromeliads in their original habitats.

-Our experimental setup consisted of three steps (Figure  1): collection of original communities from bromeliads, homogenization of communities, and assembly of this homogenized community in each of the original (now empty) bromeliads.  **Original communities**: Prior to sampling the macroinvertebrates, we sampled macroinvertebrates by thoroughly rinsing each bromeliad and filtering the water through 1mm and 180μm mesh.
-These mesh sizes have been shown to separate macro invertebrates from both coarse detritus and fine particulate organic matter, facilitating their collection.
+Our experimental setup consisted of three steps (Figure  2): collection of original communities from bromeliads, homogenization of communities, and assembly of this homogenized community in each of the original (now empty) bromeliads.  **Original communities**: Prior to sampling the macroinvertebrates, we sampled macroinvertebrates by thoroughly rinsing each bromeliad and filtering the water through 1mm and 180μm mesh.
+These mesh sizes have been shown to separate macro invertebrates from both coarse detritus and fine particulate organic matter, facilitating their collection [@Romero2010].
 We identified macroinvertebrates to morphospecies.
 We sampled the zooplankton and bacteria communities by collecting water samples from each bromeliad:
 100ml for zooplankton, 50ml for bacteria.
 Zooplankton were collected by